Peterson ministry

-The Peterson ministry was the combined cabinet (formally the Executive Council of Ontario) that governed Ontario from June 26, 1985, to October 1, 1990.
+The Peterson ministry was the cabinet (formally the Executive Council of Ontario) of the provincial government of Ontario from June 26, 1985, to October 1, 1990.
 It was led by the 20th Premier of Ontario, David Peterson.
 The ministry was made up of members of the Ontario Liberal Party, which commanded a first a minority and later a majority in the Legislative Assembly of Ontario.